uaqq/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 HEADER [ <boolean> ]
 QUOTE '<quote_character>'
 ESCAPE '<escape_character>'
+NEWLINE '<newline_character>'
 FORCE_QUOTE { ( <column_name> [, ...] ) | * }
 FORCE_NOT_NULL ( <column_name> [, ...] )
 FORCE_NULL ( <column_name> [, ...] )
 ENCODING '<encoding_name>'
-FILL MISSING FIELDS
-LOG ERRORS [ SEGMENT REJECT LIMIT <count> [ ROWS | PERCENT ] ]
-IGNORE EXTERNAL PARTITIONS
+FILL_MISSING_FIELDS [ <boolean> ]
+ON_SEGMENT [ <boolean> ]
 ```

 ## <a id="section3"></a>Description

-`COPY` moves data between Greenplum Database tables and standard file-system files. `COPY TO` copies the contents of a table to a file \(or multiple files based on the segment ID if copying `ON SEGMENT`\), while `COPY FROM` copies data from a file to a table \(appending the data to whatever is in the table already\). `COPY TO` can also copy the results of a `SELECT` query.
+`COPY` moves data between Greenplum Database tables and standard file-system files. `COPY TO` copies the contents of a table to a file \(or multiple files based on the segment ID if copying `ON_SEGMENT`\), while `COPY FROM` copies data from a file to a table \(appending the data to whatever is in the table already\). `COPY TO` can also copy the results of a `SELECT` query.

 If a list of columns is specified, `COPY` will only copy the data in the specified columns to or from the file.
 If there are any columns in the table that are not in the column list, `COPY FROM` will insert the default values for those columns.

 `COPY` with a file name instructs the Greenplum Database master host to directly read from or write to a file.
 The file must be accessible to the master host and the name must be specified from the viewpoint of the master host.

-When `COPY` is used with the `ON SEGMENT` clause, the `COPY TO` causes segments to create individual segment-oriented files, which remain on the segment hosts.
-The filename argument for `ON SEGMENT` takes the string literal `<SEGID>` \(required\) and uses either the absolute path or the `<SEG_DATA_DIR>` string literal.
+When `COPY` is used with the `ON_SEGMENT` option, the `COPY TO` causes segments to create individual segment-oriented files, which remain on the segment hosts.
+The filename argument for `ON_SEGMENT` takes the string literal `<SEGID>` \(required\) and uses either the absolute path or the `<SEG_DATA_DIR>` string literal.
 When the `COPY` operation is run, the segment IDs and the paths of the segment data directories are substituted for the string literal values.

 Using `COPY TO` with a replicated table \(`DISTRIBUTED REPLICATED`\) as source creates a file with rows from a single segment so that the target file contains no duplicate rows.
-Using `COPY TO` with the `ON SEGMENT` clause with a replicated table as source creates target files on segment hosts containing all table rows.
+Using `COPY TO` with the `ON_SEGMENT` option with a replicated table as source creates target files on segment hosts containing all table rows.

-The `ON SEGMENT` clause allows you to copy table data to files on segment hosts for use in operations such as migrating data between clusters or performing a backup.
-Segment data created by the `ON SEGMENT` clause can be restored by tools such as `gpfdist`, which is useful for high speed data loading.
+The `ON_SEGMENT` option allows you to copy table data to files on segment hosts for use in operations such as migrating data between clusters or performing a backup.
+Segment data created by the `ON_SEGMENT` option can be restored by tools such as `gpfdist`, which is useful for high speed data loading.

-> **Caution** Use of the `ON SEGMENT` clause is recommended for expert users only.
+**Warning:** Use of the `ON_SEGMENT` option is recommended for expert users only.

 When `PROGRAM` is specified, the server runs the given command and reads from the standard output of the program, or writes to the standard input of the program.
 The command must be specified from the viewpoint of the server, and be executable by the `gpadmin` user.

-When `STDIN` or `STDOUT` is specified, data is transmitted via the connection between the client and the master. `STDIN` and `STDOUT` cannot be used with the `ON SEGMENT` clause.
+When `STDIN` or `STDOUT` is specified, data is transmitted via the connection between the client and the master. `STDIN` and `STDOUT` cannot be used with the `ON_SEGMENT` option.

 If `SEGMENT REJECT LIMIT` is used, then a `COPY FROM` operation will operate in single row error isolation mode.
 In this release, single row error isolation mode only applies to rows in the input file with format errors — for example, extra or missing attributes, attributes of a wrong data type, or invalid client encoding sequences.
 Constraint errors such as violation of a `NOT NULL`, `CHECK`, or `UNIQUE` constraint will still be handled in 'all-or-nothing' input mode.
 The user can specify the number of error rows acceptable \(on a per-segment basis\), after which the entire `COPY FROM` operation will be cancelled and no rows will be loaded.
 The count of error rows is per-segment, not per entire load operation.
 If the per-segment reject limit is not reached, then all rows not containing an error will be loaded and any error rows discarded.
 To keep error rows for further examination, specify the `LOG ERRORS` clause to capture error log information.
-The error information and the row is stored internally in Greenplum Database.
+The error information and the row is stored internally in Greenplum Database and is accessed with the Greenplum Database built-in SQL function `gp_read_error_log()`.

+See [Notes](#section6) for information about the error log information and built-in functions for viewing and managing error log information.

+The reject limit count can be specified as number of rows \(the default\) or percentage of total rows \(1-100\).
+If `PERCENT` is used, each segment starts calculating the bad row percentage only after the number of rows specified by the parameter `gp_reject_percent_threshold` has been processed.
+The default for `gp_reject_percent_threshold` is 300 rows.

+**Note** Greenplum Database limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
+If the first 1000 rows are rejected, the `COPY` operation is stopped and rolled back.

+The limit for the number of initial rejected rows can be changed with the Greenplum Database server configuration parameter `gp_initial_bad_row_limit`.
+See [Server Configuration Parameters](../config_params/guc_config.html) for information about the parameter.

 **Outputs**